How long I’d been in here I couldn’t exactly say but if I were to measure time in discomfort then think 50 years, give or take a year.

 I sighed and wished, once again, for sleep; but I was too uncomfortable to sleep.
-Not only was I curled like over pretzel, I was not lying flat.
+Not only was I curled over like a pretzel, I was not lying horizontally.
 A vertical pretzel.
 It made sleeping even more difficult.
 Why was that?
 Why was it so hard to sleep upright?
 I was wedged in so tight there was no need to keep the control of balance.
 Was it conditioning?
 From birth I had always lain on my front, would flip over if I was on my back.
-Normalcy was an ingredient composed of many different spices, every one of which was missing.
+Normalcy was an ingredient composed of many different spices, each one of which was missing.

 My brain was tired, my mind exhausted.
 My limbs quivered with fatigue, the numbness disorientating, but I was stuck until…

 I wouldn’t think about that.
-I didn’t know how much time had passed but alrady I had a sembleance of the feeling that long-term prisoners must feel on being released into an unknown world, every trace of familiarity erased away by time.
+I didn’t know how much time had passed but already I had a semblance of the feeling that long-term prisoners must feel on being released into an unknown world, every trace of familiarity erased away by time.
 Their comfort zones defined by three walls and a set of bars.

-It used to annoy me when my father would tell me to snap out of it on those days he captured me under the duvet and I’d scream to be let out, scared out of my wits that I was trapped.
-I used to think – what if he had a heart attack and collapsed on top of me, I’d suffocate!
+It used to annoy me when my father would tell me to snap out of it on the days he playfully captured me under the duvet and I’d scream to be let out, scared out of my wits that I was trapped.
+I used to think: what if he had a heart attack and collapsed on top of me?
+I’d suffocate!

 But what is irrational about claustrophobia?
-I was scared of being entombed and where was I?
+I was scared of being entombed, and where was I currently?
 Curled up, foetus-like, in a thick wooden trunk – entombed!
 My fear was realised.

 Actually, with the velvet it was more like enwombed.
-Had that made a difference?
-The regression to a primal state?
-Curled like a foetus in a velvet lined womb.
+Did that made a difference?
+A regression to a primal state?
+Curled like a foetus in a velvet-lined womb.
 A good alleviator of stress is to curl into a foetal ball and rock away the fears.
 Maybe my subconscious found my situation comforting.

 Strange, I would never have considered that.
 Was it possible that I, as a result, would think more fondly of my gaoler?
 Would my subconscious impress maternal traits upon his character?